 When temperatures drop, chilis and soups shouldn’t be your only go-tos.
-The Thai-inspired Tomato, Coconut Shrimp I’m sharing with you today is a fall favorite of mine.
+This Thai-inspired Tomato, Coconut Shrimp is a favorite of mine.
 It’s perfect alone or served over rice–white, brown, jasmine or cauliflower, you pick.
 This dish is not only warming and satisfying, but also lean and clean.

 Meal prep, easy clean up and bold flavors are always on my mind, and this dish does not disappoint.
 Although the recipe yields two servings, you can easily make four by doubling the ingredients and using a larger pan.
 As for the base, white rice is definitely my favorite because it really absorbs the multiple flavors.
 I also just love when the rice gets sticky.

 I’ve learned that in Thai curries, it’s typical to throw in a handful of basil during the final stages of cooking to bring out all the flavors.
 If you can’t find Thai basil, you can def. substitute with regular basil, though the taste will be lighter.
 As for spice, lately I’m into the medium-hot side, but it’s OK if you prefer mild flavors.
 For a depth of spice, add the crushed red pepper early in the cooking process and again when serving.
 For just a pinch of spice, add the flakes when serving only.
 Easy!

 Finally, only throw in the shaved coconut if you don’t mind the in-your-face flavor.
 Sometimes I do, sometimes I don’t.
 Coconut and I have a weird relationship.

 - 12-14 shrimp (I typically buy wild Gulf peeled & deveined)

 - 1-15 oz can of coconut milk (the lite coconut milk is a great low-cal option)

 - 1/2 yellow onion, coarsely chopped

 - 1 bell pepper, coarsely

 - red chili fakes